Northern Relations: Connecting the Unexpected and Overlooked to Information Science

 The Canadian Association for Information Science / l’Association canadienne des sciences de l’information (CAIS/ACSI) invites submissions for its 49th Annual Conference, June 7 – 10, 2021.
-CAIS/ACSI is planned to take place during the 2020 Congress of the Social Sciences and Humanities, June 1-3, 2020 at the University of Western Ontario in London, Ontario.
+CAIS/ACSI is planned to take place fully online, hosted by the University of Alberta in Edmonton.

-We invite papers, panels, and posters representing diverse topics and methods related (but not limited) to the above theme.
-In particular, we encourage individuals to submit papers, panels, and posters with further connections to “Northern Relations”; and that emphasize, support, and facilitate equity, diversity, inclusion, intersectionality, truth and reconciliation, and/or decolonization.
+We invite papers, panels, and poster submissions representing diverse topics and methods related (but not limited) to the above theme.
+We particularly encourage individuals to submit papers, panels, and posters with further connections to “Northern Relations”; and that emphasize, support, and facilitate equity, diversity, inclusion, intersectionality, truth and reconciliation, and/or decolonization.

 Types of proposals

 CAIS/ACSI welcomes proposals reporting on empirical, theoretical, and practice-based research.
 Proposals may be submitted in English or French.

 Papers: 20-minute oral presentations of completed or well-developed projects on topics suitable for publication in scholarly journals.
 Proposals reporting on completed or ongoing research will be given preference.
 Diverse and innovative perspectives (theoretical and applied) and methodologies are welcome.
 Proposals should be in the form of an extended abstract (approximately 1000-1500 words excluding references).
 Please use this template.